 Islamic Picture & Video Stories for Visual Learning

-My daughter usually use the video stories when I have to put the baby to nap or I am too tired and just want to crash.
-There are so many things that she learnt – even though I never told her those things – for eg: Abu Bakr (ra) was Muhammad (saw)’s best friend 🙂 Following are some of our favorite picture and video stories:
+My daughter usually uses video stories when I have to put the baby to nap or I am too tired and just want to crash.
+There are so many things that she learned – even though I never told her those things – for eg: Abu Bakr (RA) was Muhammad (ﷺ)’s best friend 🙂 Following are some of our favorite picture and video stories:

 Picture Books (stories of the Prophets for kids):

-Creation of Adam is the first story to start with when you’re exploring tawheed with your children.
-You may compliment the story of Adam while discussing Allah’s name “al Khaaliq” (the Creator) – discussed in the 3rd section.
+The creation of Adam is the first story to start with when you’re exploring Tawheed with your children.
+You may complement the story of Adam while discussing Allah’s name “al Khaaliq” (the Creator) – discussed in the 3rd section.
 I love the simplicity of these picture books – introducing the very basics and leaving out the hard truths and details from the Prophet stories.
 Which may sometimes be hard to explain to young kids.
-Story of Adam (as) starts from creation of everything in the world and then shifts to Adam (as).
+The story of Adam (السلام عليه) starts with the creation of everything in the world and then shifts to Adam (السلام عليه).

-Story of Nuh (as) revolves around building of the ship.
-Instead of flood, the words of constant rain are used.
+The story of Nuh (السلام عليه) revolves around the building of the ship.
+Instead of a flood, the word ‘constant rain’ is used.
 Instead of telling that the bad people drowned, it only tells that the good people were saved.

-Story of Ibrahim (as) starts with him and his family in the desert.
-Then the tiny intro of how makkah came into being and ramzan sprouted.
-Then there’s also a tiny intro of how kabah was created.
+The story of Ibrahim (السلام عليه) starts with him and his family in the desert.
+Then the tiny intro of how Makkah came into being and Ramzan sprouted.
+Then there’s also a tiny intro of how Kabah was created.

-Story of Yunus (as) narrates his journey of being disappointed from his nation to his journey on a boat and then into the mouth of a whale and back to his nation.
+Story of Yunus (السلام عليه) narrates his journey from being disappointed with his nation to his journey on a boat and then into the mouth of a whale and back to his nation.
 I just wished they used the name Yunus instead of Jonah.
-Because it got confusing for my 4 year old at first.
+Because it got confusing for my 4-year-old at first.

-Story of Yusuf (as) narrates his life from he was thrown into the well and how he turned into a kind later on.
+The story of Yusuf (السلام عليه) narrates his life from he was thrown into the well and how he turned into a kind later on.

-Story of Musa (as) is one of my daughter’s favourite – probably because of the baby sounds behind the picture book.
-There’s just basket shown and the background baby sounds are just too cute.
+Story of Musa (السلام عليه) is one of my daughter’s favourite – probably because of the baby sounds behind the picture book.
+There’s just a basket shown and the background baby sounds are just too cute.

-Story of Dawud (as) focuses on bravery who throws a stone at the giant who challenges the whole army to fight him.
-It also talks about zaboor and the beautiful voice of prophet Dawud (as).
+The story of Dawud (السلام عليه) focuses on bravery who throws a stone at the giant who challenges the whole army to fight him.
+It also talks about Zaboor and the beautiful voice of prophet Dawud (السلام عليه).

-Story of Sulaiman (as) discusses how hoopoe tells him about the nation of Sheba and their queen.
+Story of Sulaiman (السلام عليه) discusses how hoopoe tells him about the nation of Sheba and their queen.
 He sends the message of Allah to the queen who then visits him and accepts Islam after seeing his genuine da’wah (when he didn’t accept her bundles and bundles of gifts).

-Story of Maryam and Isa (as) revolves around the miracle of his speech during infancy.
-How Maryam’s mother wanted a boy so she could dedicate him to worship of Allah, but upon the birth of a baby girl – she still goes ahead with her promise with Allah (even though it wasn’t the norm of that era).
+The story of Maryam and Isa (السلام عليه) revolves around the miracle of his speech during infancy.
+How Maryam’s mother wanted a boy so she could dedicate him to worship of Allah, but upon the birth of a baby girl – she still goes ahead with her promise to Allah (even though it wasn’t the norm of that era).

 16) Nasruddin and the donkey

-I don’t know for what reason my daughter is in love with this story, but I surely love it for the lesson it gives.
+I don’t know for what reason my daughter is in love with this story, but I sure love it for the lesson it gives.
 It’s a story of a father and a son who goes out with a donkey to the market.
-The people around criticize them for their choices (of either not using the donkey to their advantage or loading him with too much weight, either not putting the child on donkey or the father not sitting on the donkey).
+The people around criticize them for their choices (either not using the donkey to their advantage or loading him with too much weight, either not putting the child on a donkey or the father not sitting on the donkey).
 They keep changing their actions based on what people mock them for and it’s a great lesson on how we all need a strong sense of identity and a strong sense of right and wrong.
-That we should know what Allah wants from us, what our hearts want and then we stick to it and stick up for it too.
+That we should know what Allah wants from us, what our hearts want, and then we stick to it and stick up for it too.
 Because people will always have something to say.
-If someone as pure as Prophet Muhammad (saw) wasn’t free from criticism, who are we to be left behind.
+If someone as pure as Prophet Muhammad (ﷺ) wasn’t free from criticism, who are we to be left behind?
 So I told my daughter – there will be many things that you will do differently from people (especially in this part of the world where she is constantly surrounded by non-Muslims) and there will be many things that people won’t approve of or mock you for.
 But you should know what Allah wants and what YOU want (because our hearts are great barometers of conscience) – and that’s enough!